hell-sh/simple-mysqli-wrapper/README.md

 ## Bulletproof

-- This API is being used to make over a million SQL requests every day.
+- This API is being used to make over a million SQL requests every day in our own projects alone.
 - This API has been tested by tools and experts and neither manged to perform an unwanted SQL command.
 - This API uses the MySQL Native Driver for high performance.